MarcinOrlowski/laravel-api-response-builder/README.md

     php artisan vendor:publish

-and tweak according to your needs.
-If you are fine with defaults, this step can safely be skipped.
+and tweak this file according to your needs.
+If you are fine with defaults, this step can safely be skipped (you can also remove published config file if no tweaks are required).

 #### Laravel setup ####